PWR 2PT: The Rhetoric of Bearing Witness

 Delivery of Research

 (10 minute live oral presentation with appropriate multimedia support) This is your opportunity to share the outcome of your research directly with other students.
-In class we will develop skills for making this presentation engaging and convincing.
+In class, we will develop skills, including incorporation of visual materials, for making this presentation engaging and convincing.
 It’s a good form of practice for the many contexts throughout your time at Stanford and beyond when you will need to make a persuasive oral presentation about your ideas.